syedtalaljilani/Water-UI/Contributor.md

 3. Convert the design into Code using TailwindCSS and HTML

-4. Create a componentVnumber(1).astro file in LibraryComponent folder inside src/components
+4. Create a componentVnumber(1).astro file in ComponentForLibrary folder inside src/components

 5. Send Push Request(PR) to Development Branch